brenyodani/Rides/README.md

 cd ~/.nextcloud/certificates/
 ``

- #### To upload a release on the app store you need 3 files:
-#### - rides.crt
-#### - rides.csr
-#### - rides.key

-#### These files should be stored in nextcloud/certificates/ folder
+These files should be stored in nextcloud/certificates/ folder:

+- rides.crt
+- rides.csr
+- rides.key

-#### Steps to make a release
+### Steps to make a release

- - First change the application version number in appinfo/info.xml
+1. First change the application version number in appinfo/info.xml

- - Publish to github and create a new release
+2. Push to github and create a new release

- - From the folder delete node_modules and .git and .VsCode related folders and files
+3. From the folder delete node_modules and .git and .VsCode related folders and files

- - Create a tar.gz file of the app
+3. Create a tar.gz file of the app from the parent directory

     ``
-    tar -czvf rides.tar.gz rides
+    tar -czvf rides.tar.gz -X rides/excludefile rides
     ``

- - upload the app.tar.gz file to github
+4. upload the app.tar.gz file to github

- #### In the docker container you need to sign the application
+5. Signing the tar.gz file
+ - copy the rides.tar.gz file into nextcloud-docker-dev-pr2/workspace/server/apps

- change APP_ID to the application ID
+ - change APP_ID to the application ID

 ``
 openssl dgst -sha512 -sign ~/.nextcloud/certificates/APP_ID.key /path/to/app.tar.gz | openssl base64
 ``

+6. Upload

 To upload the release go to : https://apps.nextcloud.com/developer/apps/releases/new

 Paste the tar.gz github link and the certificate